 One of the biggest issues when driving at night is reduced visibility.
 Your view is limited to the distance illuminated by your vehicle’s headlights, and you do not have the advantage of color and contrast that you have during the daytime.

 Low light.
-Being able to see well during the daytime does not necessarily mean that you will see well at night.
+Being able to see well during the daytime does not necessarily mean that you will see well while driving at night.

-Some people may not adapt well to low light and should avoid night driving.
+- Some people may not adapt well to low light and should avoid driving at night.

 Glare and recovery time.
-At night, all drivers are affected temporarily by the glare of headlights and brightly lit signs or buildings.
+While driving at night, all drivers are affected temporarily by the glare of headlights and brightly lit signs or buildings.

-Typically, the time to recover from glare increases with age.
+- Typically, the time to recover from glare while driving at night increases with age.

-People with cataracts will find their ability to drive after dark severely impaired.
+- People with cataracts will find their ability when driving at night is severely impaired.

 Click on each of the tips to find out how to combat glare at night.